 The Canadian Museum for Human Rights (CMHR) announced today that its exhibition Mandela: Struggle for Freedom will be extended until fall 2019 due to an overwhelmingly positive response from visitors.
 A new guided family tour, self-guided school program and special events will also be launched to enhance the experience.
 The exhibition about Nelson Mandela and the struggle against racial segregation and repression in South Africa opened June 8, 2018 and had originally been scheduled to end January 6, 2019.

-Link to video B-roll of the exhibition, with soundtrack (CMHR-Aaron Cohen)
+Link to video B-roll - will open in a new tab of the exhibition, with soundtrack (CMHR-Aaron Cohen)

 The CMHR closes for its annual maintenance week on Sunday, January 6, then re-opens on January 15 with a special admission rate of $10 per person for the rest of the month, including the Mandela exhibition (regular adult rate is $21).
 Children aged 6 and under are free.